mpsuzuki/debian-dependencies/README.md

-thus, collecting the software packages of the large scale Linux distributions and check how your softwares are used would be the second or third better options. nothing to say, you do not want to install the distribution just for such survey.
+thus, collecting the software packages of the large scale Linux distributions and check how your softwares are used would be the second or third better options. nothing to say, sometimes you do not want to install the distribution just for such survey, because you are using something different already.

 fortunately, Debian provides the plain text database of their packages with the dependency (for runtime, and for